zmkfirmware/zmk/docs/docs/keymaps/behaviors/dynamic-macros.md

 };
 ```

-The macro can then be bound in your keymap by referencing it by the label `dyn-macro` followed by PLAY or RECORD, e.g.:
+The macro can then be bound in your keymap by referencing it by the label `dm` followed by PLAY or RECORD, e.g.:

 ```
     / {
     keymap {
-        &dyn-macro PLAY &dyn-macro RECORD
+        &dm PLAY &dm RECORD
         ...
     };
 };